WATCH: Doctor Turns a Breech Baby While in the Womb!

 Yes, as a matter of fact, there are several ways to turn a breech baby.
 Take the case of one mum, Vanessa Fisher, who underwent an external cephalic version (ECV) because she wanted to avoid a C-section as much as possible.

-In a video that's been going viral with over four million views on Facebook, Vanessa's doctor successfully performs an ECV in just over two minutes.
+In a video that’s been going viral with over four million views on Facebook and eight million views on YouTube, Vanessa’s doctor successfully performs an ECV in just over two minutes.

 This procedure is typically done at 37 weeks.
 It involves using the hands to apply pressure outside the abdomen while gently but firmly turning the baby.
 This is done until the baby assumes a head down position in the uterus.